Medieval medicine of Western Europe: Temple healing

-The Greeks had been influenced by their Egyptian neighbours, in terms of medical practice in surgery and medication.
-However, the Greeks also absorbed many folk healing practices, including incantations and dream healing.
-In Homer's epic poems Iliad and Odyssey, the Greek Gods are implicated as the cause of plagues or widespread disease and that those maladies could be cured by praying to them.
-The religious side of Greek medical practice is clearly manifested in the cult of Asclepius, whom Homer regarded as a great physician, and was deified in the 3rd and 4th centuries BCE.
+The Greeks were influenced by their Egyptian neighbours, in terms of medical practice in surgery and medication.
+They also absorbed many folk healing practices, including incantations and dream healing.
+In Homer's epic poems Iliad and Odyssey, the Greek gods are implicated as the cause of plagues or widespread disease and that those maladies could be cured by praying to them.
+The religious side of Greek medical practice is clearly manifested in the cult of Asclepius, whom Homer regarded as a great physician and who was deified in the 4th and 3rd centuries BCE.
 Hundreds of temples devoted to Asclepius were founded throughout the Hellenistic and Roman Empire to which untold numbers of people flocked for cures.
 Healing visions and dreams formed the foundation for the curing process as the person seeking treatment from Asclepius slept in a special dormitory.
 The healing occurred either in the person's dream or advice from the dream could be used to seek out the proper treatment for their illness elsewhere.
-Afterwards the visitor to the temple bathed, offered prayers and sacrifice, and received other forms of treatment like medication, dietary restrictions, and an exercise regiment, keeping with the Hippocratic tradition.
+Afterwards the visitor to the temple bathed, offered prayers and sacrifice, and received other forms of treatment like medication, dietary restrictions, and an exercise regiment, in keeping with the Hippocratic tradition.